skorotkiewicz/skorotkiewicz.github.io/content/techlog/2024-10-28-setting-up-ableton-live-with-wine.md

 mkdir -p "$WINEPREFIX"
 ```

-2. Run Wine Configuration
+**2. Run Wine Configuration**

 Launch Wine and select Windows 7 as the operating system:

 ```
 wine64 winecfg
 ```

-3. Navigate to Wine Directory
+**3. Navigate to Wine Directory**

 Move into your designated Wine directory:

 ```
 cd "$WINEPREFIX"
 ```

-4. Install Required Libraries
+**4. Install Required Libraries**

 Use winetricks to install all necessary libraries:

 ```
 pacman -S winetricks